diffusioncon/MVP-cadCAD/README.md

 We learned that it is really important to design a token system in order to work together with people’s daily habits.
 This way we can make a token system and token model that is totally usable in world use cases.

 ## What’s next for  MVP

--Fundraising Platform
+- Fundraising Platform
--Government Relations
+- Government Relations
--Third-Party API integration (expand token simulation models, e.g. weather forecast) -Infrastructure & Equipment Installation
+- Third-Party API integration (expand token simulation models, e.g. weather forecast)
+- Infrastructure & Equipment Installation

 ## Public Dashboard